-10 2.2.1 Seabed bathymetry
+2.2.1 Seabed bathymetry

 A remote-sensing multibeam sonar survey of MRC1 and MRC5N was conducted on board the R/V Pelagia in June 2006 using a hull-mounted 30 kHz Kongsberg EM300 multibeam echosounder (Maier, 2006; Roberts et al., 2009).
-Several seabed terrain variables were derived for each of the 14 sites from the multibeam data (Table 1) 15 using ArcGIS 9.2 with ESRI spatial analysis and benthic terrain modeler extensions (Wright et al., 2005).
-Variables included depth, slope (degrees of inclination), aspect (orientation into the currents, measured in radians), rugosity (a non-metric measure of topographic unevenness) and the bathymetric position index (BPI; a non-metric measure of whether the area is on a topographic "hill" or low "depression" relative to the 20 surrounding area).
-The mean of each variable in a 10 m diameter buffer around each station was estimated as rate change between cells in a 3 × 3 neighbourhood (Table 1, Fig. 2).
-Rugosity was positively correlated with slope ($R^2 = 0.97$, p < 0.0001), therefore Discussion Paper BGD 9, 17885-17912, 2012 Multi-scale drivers of reef community assembly Discussion Paper L.-A. Henry et al. Title Page Introduction Abstract Conclusions References Discussion Paper Tables Figures 14 Back Close Full Screen / Esc Discussion Paper Printer-friendly Version Interactive Discussion
+Several seabed terrain variables were derived for sites where benthic sampling took place (Table 1) using ArcGIS 9.2 with ESRI spatial analysis and Benthic Terrain Modeler extensions (Wright et al., 2005).
+Variables included depth, slope (degrees of inclination), aspect (the orientation of the grab sample on the seafloor measured in radians), rugosity (a nonmetric measure of topographic unevenness) and the bathymetric position index (BPI; a non-metric measure of whether the area is on a topographic "hill" or low "depression" relative to the surrounding area).
+The mean of each variable in a 10 m diameter buffer around each station was estimated as the rate of change between cells in a 3×3 neighbourhood (Table 1, Fig. 2).
+The 3×3 m resolution bathymetric grid was then interpolated to a 100×100 m grid in ArcGIS.
+Rugosity was positively correlated with slope ($R^2 = 0.97$, p < 0.0001); therefore, only the latter was used in subsequent analyses.